 However, when the time actually comes for your surgery, you may find yourself overwhelmed with all of the details.
 The caring professionals at Weight Loss Institute of Arizona are here to help and to make sure that you are physically and mentally prepared for your life-changing procedure.

 At your first office visit, our dedicated surgeons will answer all of your questions and address your concerns.
-Our knowledgeable office staff will also go over your insurance coverage and financial information, as well as any necessary travel information.
+Our knowledgeable office staff will also go over your insurance coverage, financial information and ownership disclosures, as well as any necessary travel information.

 Once you have made the decision to get healthy and improve the quality of your life through bariatric surgery, we will guide you through all of the paperwork and planning that is necessary prior to your procedure.
 We will also provide you with detailed instructions on ways that you can begin preparing for surgery.